AnthonyCxx/Notes-and-Writeups/Powershell/Wildcards and Regular Expressions.md

 > [] can also represent a range of characters via a hyphen (e.g. [a-z])

 # Regular Expressions
-Regular expressions are
-Regular expressions use the `-match` and `-notmatch` operators.
+Regular expressions are far more comprehensive than wildcards, allowing for complex expressions like [this email validator](https://www.emailregex.com/).
+As a consequence, though, they are much harder to read.
+Regular expressions use the `-match`, `-notmatch`, and `-replace` operators.

 | Metacharacter | Matches with | Example |